In 2018, Instagram introduced Instagram Shopping, which allows online brands and merchants to apply product tags within their posts. Here’s the scoop.

-With shoppable posts, customers now have even greater opportunity to connect with the brands they love.
-It allows them to see relevant information — like product descriptions and pricing — with a single click and without ever having to leave the Instagram app unless they decide on the spot to buy it using the included Buy Now button.
+Shoppable posts connect users with their favorite brands.
+They can view product descriptions and pricing without ever having to leave the Instagram app–unless they decide on the spot to buy it using the Buy Now button.

 So, if a customer is only browsing, they don’t have to get redirected to the merchant’s website until they are absolutely sure that they would like to make the purchase.